heloisacarbone/tvd-website/README.txt

-Nome: Heloisa Rosaria Bruno Carbone
+Autor: Heloisa Rosaria Bruno Carbone
-N° 26
-Prontuário: 0951773
-Turma 332

 _______________________________________________
 	Site The Vampire Diaries

-Iniciar o site pela Abertura, ou pela INDEX, ou INDEXEnglish, que estão na pasta Site.

-O site deve ser executado no navegador Chrome, Firefox ou Safari.
+To see the site go in the ./site folder and open or Abertura.html or INDEX.html or INDEXEnglish.html It is preferable to use Chrome.

-Na resolução de 1388 x 768
+It is made preferable to the 1388 x 768 resolution